 These trekking durations are not rigid by any means.
 You can also go for a short Annapurna Base Camp trek or a short Everest Base Camp trek.
 The shortened version of ABC and EBC treks last 10 days and 12 days respectively (check 12 Days Everest Base Camp Trek).

 Although you might be tempted to shorten these durations even further, you should keep in mind that acclimatization to the altitude as well as temperatures of these regions is extremely necessary.
 Proper acclimatization is the only way to guarantee that your health during the treks is at an optimum.

-The starting point of the Annapurna Base Camp trek and Everest Base Camp trek are accessible by various means including roadways as well as airways.
-The starting point of EBC trek is Lukla whereas the starting point of ABC trek is Pokhara.
+The starting point of the Annapurna Base Camp trek and Everest Base Camp trek is accessible by various means including roadways as well as airways.
+The starting point of the EBC trek is Lukla whereas the starting point of the ABC trek in Pokhara.

 The wonderful mountains of the Himalayas region are the main attractions of ABC as well as EBC trek.
 Both of these trekking trails are full of glorious mountains and it is hard to say which trek is better for scenic views.

 The mountains that are visible in the Annapurna Base Camp trek include Annapurna I (8091 m), Annapurna II (7937 m), Annapurna II (7555 m), Annapurna IV (7525 m), Gangapurna (7455 m), Annapurna South (7219 m), Khangsar Kang (7485 m), Tarke Kang (7202 m), Machhapuchhre (6993 m), Hiunchuli (6441 m) and others.